tomjoht/learnapidoc/_includes/content/activities/work_with_stoplight.md

 7. Click the **Raw Schema** tab to see the code that Stoplight automatically wrote for you based on the sample JSON you copied in.

     This auto-generated schema documentation will make your life easier.
 Even if you prefer to hand-code your OpenAPI specification files in another editor, you might find that you visit Stoplight just to auto-generate your response schema documentation.

+### Experimenting with OAS 3.0

+Stoplight does partially support OpenAPI specification (OAS) 3.0.
+The Designer tab isn't available, but you can edit the code and then view a Read-only display.

+To experiment with the 3.0 support, download the [openapi_openweathermap.yml](https://idratherbewriting.com/learnapidoc/docs/rest_api_specifications/openapi_openweathermap.yml) that we built previously in the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).
+Import it using the same process as above but selecting OAS 3 instead of OAS 2.

+After you import it into Stoplight, notice the absence of the Design button.
+However, the Read view has a Send a Request section at the bottom.
+See if you can make a successful request (hint: make sure to enter the API key for the `appid` and add a value for a parameter such as `zip`)

 {% if page.workshop_activities == true %}*For more information related to this activity, see [Stoplight &mdash; visual modeling tools for creating your OpenAPI spec](pubapis_stoplight.html).*{% endif %}